korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 As you can see, that we get the System.out.println statement from both constructors.
 So they're actually both called as you can see there.
-The reason why you see it in that order, makes sense if you think about it.
+The reason why you see it in that order makes sense if you think about it.
 If you come back here to the Account.java, you see the very first line of the "no arguments" account constructor, called the other constructor with five arguments.